SciML/ReservoirComputing.jl/docs/src/esn_tutorials/lorenz_basic.md

 ```
 where ``α`` represents the leaky coefficient and tanh can be any activation function.
 Also ``\textbf{x}`` represent the state vector, ``\textbf{u}`` the input data and ``\textbf{W}, \textbf{W}_{\text{in}}`` are the reservoir matrix and input matrix respectively.
 The default call to the RNN in the library is the following ```RNN(;activation_function=tanh, leaky_coefficient=1.0)```, where the meaning of the parameters is clear from the equation above.
 Instead og the hyperbolic tangent any activation function can be used, either leveraging external lybraries such as ```NNlib``` or creating a custom one.

 The final calls are modifications to the states in training or prediction.
-The default calls, depicted in the example, do not apport any modifications to the states.
+The default calls, depicted in the example, do not make any modifications to the states.
 This is the safest bet is one is not sure on how these work.
-The ```nla_type``` applies a non linear algorithm to the states, while the ```states_type``` can expand them concatenating them with the inpu data, or padding them concatenating a constant value to all the states.
+The ```nla_type``` applies a non linear algorithm to the states, while the ```states_type``` can expand them concatenating them with the input data, or padding them concatenating a constant value to all the states.
 More in depth descriptions about these parameters are given in other examples in the documentation.

 ## Training and Prediction
 Now that the ESN has been created and all the parameters have been explained it is time to proceed with the training.
 The full call of the readme example follows this general idea: